.

 • Budget for Potential Out-of-Pocket Costs: Be prepared for any out-of-pocket expenses not covered by your insurance, such as co-pays, deductibles, or treatments excluded from your plan.

-• Know the Claim Process: Familiarise yourself with the claim process.
+• Know the Claim Process: Familiarize yourself with the claim process.
 Understand how to submit claims, the required documentation, and any filing deadlines.

 Summary